AppleDash/wurst/README.md

 }
 ```

-For URLs in the returned array where processing == false, the title, snippet, and successful_jobs fields will be filled in.
+For URLs in the returned array where processing == false, the title, snippet, and successful_jobs fields will be filled in, but title and snippet may be null if none was able to be detected.

+This array is paginated.
+With no parameters, the API returns page 1, with 15 elements per page.
+This can be modified with the `page` and `per_page` query parameters.

 ## Naming
 ```